oogles/vagrant-django/docs/features.rst

 This is useful in situations where ``vagrant ssh`` is not supported out of the box, and you already have an alternate SSH client with an existing private/public key pair in operation.
 E.g. Using PuTTY for SSH under Windows.

-.. _feat-timezone:
+.. _feat-time-zone:

 Time zone
 =========

-The time zone of the guest machine can be set using the :ref:`conf-var-timezone` setting in the ``env.sh`` file.
+The time zone of the guest machine can be set using the :ref:`conf-var-time-zone` setting in the ``env.sh`` file.

 .. _feat-git: